andrewrgarcia/tensorscout/docs/source/usage.rst

    import matplotlib.pyplot as plt from timethis import timethis

-   def make_histograms(results, title):
+   def make_histograms(data,results, title):
       plt.figure()
-      plt.title(title+'(N = 100,000)')
-      plt.hist(data,alpha=0.5,label='data')
-      plt.hist(results,alpha=0.5,label=title)
+      plt.title(title+' N = 100,000')
+      plt.hist(data,bins = 7, alpha=0.5,label='data')
+      plt.hist(results,bins=600,alpha=0.5,color='magenta',label='data resampling')
       plt.legend()

+   print()
+   data = np.random.normal(0, 1, 1000)

-The operations we run on both methodologies are random sampling operations which take random numbers from a distribution.
+The operations we run on both methodologies are random sampling operations which take random numbers from the ``data`` distribution defined above, which is a distribution made from 1,000 samples from a Gaussian distribution with a mean of ``0`` and standard deviation of ``1``.
 For both methods, we set the number of samples to 100,000, which is a considerable amount.
 In the following code block, we apply the ``@multicarlo`` decorator to our random sampling function ``monte_carlo_function`` and distribute the sampling iterations across four cores.